runtimerevolution/node-transcript/README.md

 ## AssemblyAi

-A developer account is necessary for its usage.
-It's creation can be made on https://www.assemblyai.com/dashboard/signup
+A [developer account](https://www.assemblyai.com/dashboard/signup) is necessary for its usage.

 For the account to be fully functional, there is the need to do a POST to the transcription endpoints.
 This can be made by executing the example on this repository.